-The volumetric flow rate of water in the loop is represented as which is determined by the number of consumers and their heating demands at any time.
-The temperature of water returned is and determined by the heat losses in the system and correlated to ambient weather conditions.
-The operational objective of the heating system is to heat this water to a temperature which must be above a contractually specified temperature .
-A cheap source of heat is available in the form of a process stream from an industrial process which can exchange heat with the district heating system using the heat exchanger WHB.
-Any additional heating required in the district heating side is satisfied by using the peak heat boiler PHB.
-There is a temporal mismatch in the supply of heat from the process stream and the demand for heating.
+The volumetric flow rate of water in the loop is which is determined by the number of consumers and their heating demands at any time.
+The temperature of water returned is and determined by the heat losses in the system and is assumed to be correlated to ambient weather conditions.
+The operational objective of the heating system is to heat this water to a temperature that must be above a contractually specified temperature .
+A cheap source of heat is available from a process stream in an industrial process that needs to be cooled.
+It transfers heat to the district heating system using the heat exchanger WHB.
+Any additional heating required in the district heating side is met by using the peak heat boiler PHB.
+There is a temporal mismatch in the supply of heat from the process stream and the demand for heating from the consumers.
 To better manage this mismatch and decrease the reliance on external utilities, a thermal energy storage system in the form of a simple buffer tank is being considered.
 This simple TES system can charge/ discharge by raising/ lowering the temperature of the tank by manipulating the flow split .

-Mass and energy balance equations can be written out for the system to model the dynamics of the system, details of this and the parameters used can be found in Prakash (2020).
-The differential states are and the control inputs .
-We consider the uncertain parameters at each time step k as to build the representative scenarios.
+Mass and energy balance equations can be written out to model the dynamics of the system, details of which and the parameters used can be found in Prakash (2020).
+The differential states are and the control inputs and the uncertain parameters at each time step k are .
 The design problem is then to find the optimal volume of the TES tank () that must be installed, given the uncertain profiles of future supply and demand of thermal energy.

 Results and Discussions